STUDENTSin our undergraduate and postgraduate community

 2Workplace experience through the many placements and internships that we help to organise through our extensive network of industry connections.

-3If you’re a new undergraduate, we’ll give you a free Samsung tablet device pre-loaded with your core textbooks in e-book form.
+3If you’re a new undergraduate, we’ll give you your core textbooks in e-book form.
 Like our fast-changing surroundings, we’re focused firmly on the future.

 4A generous package of scholarships and bursaries worth a total of more than £2 million per year.